ARM-software/m-profile-user-guide-examples/Exception_model/system-exceptions/Readme.md

 # Example Project - system-exceptions

-This example demonstrates how to generate built-in system exceptions that are commonly used in OS environment such as PendSV and SysTick.The SysTick interrupt is enabled that includes an instance of the SysTick timer if privileged software sets the ENABLE and TICKINT bits in the SysTick Control and Status Register, SYST_CSR.
+This example demonstrates how to generate built-in system exceptions that are commonly used in OS environment such as PendSV and SysTick.
+The SysTick interrupt is enabled that includes an instance of the SysTick timer if privileged software sets the ENABLE and TICKINT bits in the SysTick Control and Status Register, SYST_CSR.
 The PendSV exception is invoked by privileged software setting ICSR.PENDSEVSET.
 The intention is to achieve task switching in a multi-tasking environment.
 SysTick exception provides a periodic interrupt triggers the thread scheduler that is used to allocate chunks of execution time to a thread, while PendSV is to performs the actual context switch between threads.

 To guarantee that the example works, the same versions of the tools must be used.
 The example may work using other versions of the tools but it is not guaranteed.
 This example project was created, built and run using: